-One union official said, "Since we couldn't conduct bargaining like we had in the past [i.e. from a monopoly position], we had to demonstrate the need for the union."
-The Vice President of the Milwaukee Teachers Education

-Association said, "we show our strength by recertifying."9
+[i.e. from a monopoly position], we had to demonstrate the need for the union."8 The Vice President of the Milwaukee Teachers Education Association said, "we show our strength by recertifying."9

 Labor leaders in Washington could similarly use recertification elections as an opportunity to strengthen their union.
-In fact, the Executive Director of the Washington Federation of State Employees, Greg Devereux, says challenges to the current model of compulsory unionism should be used to build a stronger union.
-Speaking about the Friedrichs v California Teachers Association case pending before the U.S. Supreme Court, which could end the forced unionism of all public sector employees, Devereux said the case, "may force change that we've needed for a long time, but I don't think that's a bad thing necessarily."10
+In fact, the Executive Director of the Washington Federation of State Employees, Greg Devereux, said challenges to the current model of compulsory unionism should be used to build a stronger union.
+Speaking about the U.S. Supreme Court case, Friedrichs v California Teachers Association, that would have ended the forced unionism of all public sector employees, Devereux said a ruling ending compulsory unionism, "may force change that we've needed for a long time, but I don't think that's a bad thing necessarily."10

 Devereux urged his union to "see Friedrichs as an opportunity."
 He believes many members are disconnected from the union because they often don't see union representatives in their workplace, fighting for their interests and solving their problems.
-A U.S. Supreme Court ruling ending compulsory unionism would force labor to "internally organize in a way we never have before" to demonstrate to workers "the value and power" of unions:
+According to Devereux, a U.S. Supreme Court ruling ending compulsory unionism would force labor to "internally organize in a way we never have before" to demonstrate to workers "the value and power" of unions: